CanCLID/ToJyutping/README.md

 >   >>> converter_dou2_dou3.get_jyutping_candidates('到')
 >   [('到', ['dou2', 'dou3'])]
 >   ```
->   Notice how the library automatically deduplicate the values for you.
+>   Notice how the library automatically deduplicates the values for you.

 ## Grapheme-to-Phoneme Conversion Function

 Intended for machine learning purposes (especially text-to-speech and automatic speech recognition), a `g2p` function is provided to minimize the possibility of conversion problems due to lack of linguistic knowledge.
 It takes a string and outputs tuples of 3 integers (ranged from 8 to 94 inclusive) representing the **onset** (聲母), **rhyme** (韻母) and **tone** (聲調) of a syllable.
-Punctuations are included as singletons (1-tuple) and range from 1 to 7.
+Punctuations are included as singletons (1-tuples) and range from 1 to 7.
 They are detailed in the _[Punctuations](#punctuations)_ section below.

+> [!NOTE]
+> In this section, the word _“punctuation”_ may be delibrately written in the plural form to avoid confusion.

 > [!IMPORTANT]
 > In this section, **punctuations** include the unknown character filler, described in the _Punctuations_ section.